sonoisa/XyJax/README.md

    >     $ unzip mathjax-MathJax-v2.1-xxxx -d ~/work

- In this case, [MaxJax dir] = ~/work/mathjax-MathJax-v2.1-xxxx
+ In this case, [MaxJax dir] = ~/work/mathjax-MathJax-v2.1-xxxx .

 2. Download XyJax source code.
  - Go to the XyJax download site (this page).
- - Click the Downloads button on the upper right side, and click Download zip or tar.gz button.
+ - Click the Download Zip button.
  - Extract the downloaded file to a directory (referred to as [XyJax dir]). e.g.

    >     $ unzip  sonoisa-XyJax-xxxxx -d ~/work